ScilifelabDataCentre/Publications/publications/scripts/README.md

-This directory contains some stand-alone scripts.
+This directory contains some stand-alone scripts that interact directly with the database.
+These do *NOT* use the web API.

 init_database.py
 ----------------